rust-stuco/lectures/week2/ownership_p1.md

 # The `String` Type

-* In addition to string literals, Rust has another string type called `String`
+In addition to string literals, Rust has another string type called `String`.

 * `String` manages data allocated on the _heap_
-* For data whose size is unknown at compile time
+* We use `String` for managing string data where we do not know the size of the string at compile-time

 <!-- Rust has a lot of string types! -->